Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

-In this section, we propose algorithms to obtain good (feasible) solutions to the penalized SAA problem (\ref{archl0dual}).
+In this section, we propose algorithms to obtain good solutions to the penalized SAA problem (\ref{archl0dual}).
 In Section \ref{cdalg}, we present a block coordinate descent method and derive its convergence guarantees.
-As problem~\eqref{archl0dual} is nonconvex, Section~\ref{initsection} discusses an initialization scheme based on MIP techniques to keep away from suboptimal solutions.
-To further improve the quality of the solution obtained from the block coordinate method, we present a heuristic local search algorithm in Section \ref{lsalg}.
+As problem~\eqref{archl0dual} is nonconvex, we discuss methods to improve the quality of solutions: Section~\ref{initsection} discusses an initialization scheme based on MIP techniques, and Section \ref{lsalg} presents a local search algorithm.